BillHertzing/ATAP.Utilities/SolutionDocumentation/Security Shift-Left.md

 Use a specific vault for least privilege

-Keep the following until testing proves them unnecessary (are the RootCA Cert and teh SSL cert private/public key pairs the same? what's the "best" way to generate the PP Key pair)
+Keep the following until testing proves them unnecessary (are the RootCA Cert and the SSL cert private/public key pairs the same? what's the "best" way to generate the PP Key pair)

 ##### Create a private/public key pair for the SSL certificate